 Advances in Gender Research recognises that gender intersects with other social structures, including, but not limited to race/ethnicity, sexuality, citizenship, social class, age, and (dis)ability; and with various institutions, including, but not limited to the family, the state, the economy, the media, and education.
 The series seeks manuscripts that explore these intersections.

-Advances in Gender Research seeks well-written articles that place current or historical data in context, critically review the literature in gender-related subfields, provide new theoretical or methodological insights or assess the impact of social actions, programs or movements.
-The series includes articles that are theoretical, empirical or applied, dealing with any nation or region, or taking a comparative perspective.
+Advances in Gender Research seeks well-written chapters that place current or historical data in context, critically review the literature in gender-related subfields, provide new theoretical or methodological insights or assess the impact of social actions, programs or movements.
+The series includes chapters that are theoretical, empirical or applied, dealing with any nation or region, or taking a comparative perspective.